Index of Native American languages Index of Native American cultures Native American arts

 moccasins on their feet, which they often adorned with beadwork designs.

 Here are some pictures of Native American beaded moccasins.

 In cold weather, they wore buffalo-hide robes.
 Later, Blackfoot people adopted some

 European costume such as calico dresses and felt hats.
 Here are more

 images of Blackfoot clothing,

 and some photos and links about

-Indian clothing in general.
+traditional Indian clothing in general.

 Blackfeet chiefs wore tall feather headdresses, different from the long warbonnets of the Sioux.
 Here are some pictures of these different styles of Native American headdresses.
 Men wore their hair in three braids with a topknot or high pompadour, and women wore their hair loose or in two thicker braids.
 Blackfeet people painted their faces for special occasions.
 They used different patterns for war paint, religious ceremonies, and festive decoration.

 Today, some Blackfoot people still wear moccasins or a buckskin shirt, but they wear modern clothes like jeans instead of breechcloths... and they only wear feathers in their hair on special occasions like a dance.